-The business has performed well in 2020.
+The business has performed well in 2021.
 The Company has responded successfully to the challenges arising from COVID-19 and remains operationally and financially robust.

-Customer numbers have grown from 463,517 in 2019 to 472,989 in 2020.
-Financial performance has been strong in 2020, following losses in 2019 due to increases in claims costs.
+Customer numbers have grown from 472,985 in 2020 to 482,738 in 2021.
+Financial performance has been strong in 2021, building on the results from 2020, as the company continues to grow.